One of the most useful features of CallRail is the ability to track keyword-level data linking calls directly to individual visitors.

 - CallRail will detect them automatically and assign a tracking phone number from your keyword pool to each visitor, so you won't have to add keywords to your tracking numbers.

-- The Number Allocation Table doesn't show incoming calls, it shows how the phone numbers are assigned to visitors at any given point in time.
+- The Number Assignment Table doesn't show incoming calls, it shows how the phone numbers are assigned to visitors at any given point in time.
 When a call is received, that incoming call will be correlated to the specific visitor/keyword/source listed in the number allocation table at that moment.
 It can also be used as a diagnostic tool to ensure that your phone numbers are not being recycled too rapidly (for example, if every visitor was active within the last 5 minutes, that would suggest that the phone number pool is too small).

 - Why can't I hard code my keyword pool numbers into my website?